Chad Zielinski: Priesthood

 Zielinski was elected to the Presbyteral Council in 1999.
-Beginning in 2000, he also served as the pastor for administrative affairs of the Diocesan Mission to Hispanics.
+Beginning in 2000, he also served as the pastor for administrative affairs of the diocesan Mission to Hispanics.

 Military service

-After the terrorist attacks of September 11, 2001, Bishop Cooney released Zielinski from the diocese to serve in the USAF Chaplain Corps.
+After the terrorist attacks of September 11, 2001, Bishop Cooney released Zielinski from the diocese to join the USAF Chaplain Corps.
 He served combat tours in Iraq and Afghanistan, celebrating mass with mortar fire in the background.
 Zielinski was stationed at Grand Forks Air Force Base in Grand Forks, North Dakota, from 2002 to 2003 and at RAF Mildenhall in Suffolk, England, from 2003 to 2005.
+Although he was a Catholic chaplain, he had conversations with men and women of all religions.

 The USAF then assigned Zielinski to the HQ Air Force Recruiting Service at Randolph Air Force Base in Schertz, Texas, followed by a stint as cadet chaplain at the United States Air Force Academy in Colorado Springs, Colorado, from 2009 to 2012.
 From 2012 to 2014, Zielinski served as chaplain at Eielson Air Force Base in Fairbanks, Alaska.
-Zielinkski was promoted to major in 2013.
+Zielinski was promoted to major in 2013.
 He was discharged from the Chaplain Corps before his installation as bishop.

 Bishop of Fairbanks

-Pope Francis named Zielinski as bishop of the Diocese of Fairbanks, Alaska on November 8, 2014.
-When named to Fairbanks, he was the first active duty chaplain in the US Armed Forces to be appointed a Catholic bishop.
-He was consecrated on December 15, 2014, by Archbishop Roger Schwietz.
+Pope Francis named Zielinski as bishop of Fairbanks on November 8, 2014.
+When named to Fairbanks, he became the first active-duty chaplain in the US Armed Forces to be appointed a Catholic bishop.
+Zielinski was consecrated on December 15, 2014, by Archbishop Roger Schwietz.
 Archbishop Timothy Broglio and Bishop Steven J. Raica were the principal co-consecrators.
 The liturgy was held in the Carlson Center in Fairbanks.

 In a diocese in which only nine of 46 parishes are accessible by road, the clergy, including Zielinski, spend a large amount of time traveling to small remote villages in rough conditions.
 Zielinski said:

 Bishop of New Ulm

-On July 12, 2022, Pope Francis named Zielinski the fifth bishop of the Diocese of New Ulm in Minnesota.
+On July 12, 2022, Francis named Zielinski the fifth bishop of New Ulm.
 He was installed on September 27, 2022.